 Is there any time I should definitely go for a SEP-IRA?

-If you have any number of full-time employees, you will need to go for a SEP-IRA over a Solo 401(k).
+If you have any number of full-time employees you will need to go for a SEP-IRA over a Solo 401(k).
 The SEP-IRA can be a great option for smaller workforces.
-Be aware that you will have to give all employees company plan (employer) contributions equal to those of you own.
+If you are going to hire employees in the very near future, this can cause you to shut down contributing to a Solo 401(k).
+Be aware that you will have to give all employees company plan (employer) contributions equal to those of which you own.
 You can read more about the Self-Directed SEP-IRA here.

 This applies to ALL eligible workers for the plan.